ghovax/ghovax.github.io/posts/mnist-arduino/index.md

 # System Architecture

 The system operates as a three-tier pipeline with clear separation of concerns.
 At the lowest level, the Arduino Nano 33 BLE Sense runs firmware that controls the OV7670 camera module.
-This camera captures 176x144 pixel grayscale images (QCIF resolution), which strikes a balance between detail and data transfer speed.
+This camera captures $176 \times 144$ pixel grayscale images (QCIF resolution), which strikes a balance between detail and data transfer speed.
 The firmware is remarkably simple, implementing a command-response protocol: wait for a capture command character 'c' over serial, trigger the camera to capture a frame into a buffer, and stream the raw frame data (25,344 bytes) back over serial at 115200 baud.

 The middle tier is a Flask server running on the host computer.
 This is where the complexity lives.
 The server manages the serial connection to the Arduino, handling automatic port detection, connection recovery, and thread-safe access.
 When an image is requested, the server sends the capture command, receives the raw byte stream, reconstructs it into a 2D NumPy array, and passes it through the image processing pipeline.
-The processing involves thresholding to create transparency masks (lighter pixels become transparent, darker pixels remain), resizing from 176x144 to 28x28 for the MNIST model, normalizing pixel values to the 0-1 range, and inverting colors to match MNIST's white-on-black convention.
+The processing involves thresholding to create transparency masks (lighter pixels become transparent, darker pixels remain), resizing from $176 \times 144$ to $28 \times 28$ for the MNIST model, normalizing pixel values to the $[0,1]$ range, and inverting colors to match MNIST's white-on-black convention.

 The final tier is a Next.js web interface that provides real-time visualization.
 Built with React and TypeScript, it communicates with the Flask backend via REST endpoints.
 The interface displays the raw captured image, shows the predicted digit with confidence score, and visualizes the full probability distribution across all 10 digits as a bar chart.
 This gives immediate feedback on what the model sees and how certain it is about its prediction.